ZetaTwo/pwny-racing/EPISODE1.md

 ### Participants
 * Jay "jay" Little - "Jay Little is a security researcher at Trail of Bits.
 Jay has over 10 years experience making types and structures in IDA Pro."
+* Alex "endeavor" Eubanks - "Alex Eubanks is a program manager at ForAllSecure, where he spends most of his time balancing spreadsheets, writing up reports and proposals, and scheduling customer meetings.
+Also he’s hiring."
+* MurmusCTF

+No show:
 * Dustin "gynophage"  - "Dustin used to write exploits.
 Now he mostly writes PowerPoint."
-* Alex "endeavor" Eubanks - "Alex Eubanks is a program manager at ForAllSecure, where he spends most of his time balancing spreadsheets, writing up reports and proposals, and scheduling customer meetings.
-Also he’s hiring."
 * Ryan "withzombies" Stortz - "Ryan is engineer"

 ## Challenges